Urine Leakage During Pregnancy – Is It Normal?

 1. Kegel Exercises

 Kegel exercises are a very effective way of preventing urine leakage in pregnancy.
 Urine leakage happens because of weakened pelvic tissues and muscles.
-Doing three sets of ten repetitions a day of Kegel exercises, is a good way of strengthening the pelvic muscles.
+Doing three sets of ten repetitions a day of Kegel exercises is a good way of strengthening the pelvic muscles.
 The strong pelvic muscles will hold urine and avoid any urine incontinence.
 Kegel exercises are absolutely safe and can be done in pregnancy.
 However, it is suggested that you consult your doctor to know which Kegel exercises you may do in pregnancy.

 2. Stay Hydrated

-It is very important to stay hydrated in pregnancy as dehydration in pregnancy may lead to complications such as pregnancy related headaches, preterm labour and other such complications.
+It is very important to stay hydrated in pregnancy as dehydration in pregnancy may lead to complications such as pregnancy-related headaches, preterm labour and other such complications.
 It is recommended to consume at least six to eight glasses of water in a day to avoid dehydration.
-Many women may cut of water and other fluids thinking it will avoid the problem of urine leakage.
+Many women may cut off water and other fluids thinking it will avoid the problem of urine leakage.
 But cutting down water and other fluids is not an effective solution to battle with urine leakage; rather it may cause bladder irritation and other serious medical issues.

 3. Pelvic Floor Exercise

 Many researchers feel that if a pregnant woman begins with pelvic floor exercises early in pregnancy, it may be helpful in keeping the problem of urine leakage at bay.
 These exercises strengthen your pelvic floor muscles and thus help you control the flow of urine.
-Regular practising of pelvic floor exercise refrain the muscles from becoming flaccid.
+Regular practising of pelvic floor exercise refrains the muscles from becoming flaccid.

 How Can Accidents be Avoided?